altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Count organized today properly by adding date when piv was added to queue
 - tag L:404
+- Rename a tag X to an existing tag Y
 - Confirm on delete single uploaded piv

 - Swipe sideways to navigate months in uploaded